astriaorg/astria-cli-go/README.md

 ## Instances

-The `dev init`, `dev run`, and `dev clean` commands all have an optional `--instance` flag.
+The `dev` commands all have an optional `--instance` flag.
 The value of this flag will be used as the directory name where the rollup data will be stored.
 Now you can run many rollups while keeping their configs and state data separate.
 If no value is provided, `default` is used, i.e. `~/.astria/default`.

 For example, if you run: